 - Rotation and revocation.
 Policies change.
 Tokens adapt.
 The mapping can be rotated or access revoked without rewriting datasets.

 Protecto’s token service plugs into data lakes, warehouses, message buses, vector databases, and LLM pipelines.
 You can tokenize at ingestion, at query, or at prompt time.
-You choose.
 The system enforces purpose, scope, and retention automatically.
-The integration is boring on purpose.
-That is what you want from a security control.